Having a financial plan in place has been linked to both mental and physical wellbeing, as suggested in our Quality of Life Report 2024.

 The benefits of financial planning

-When it comes to our finances, it’s so tempting to have it all today – we just can’t seem to help ourselves.
+When it comes to our finances, it’s tempting to want it all today – we can’t seem to help ourselves.
 Get the reward now rather than later.
 Choose immediate gratification over long-term satisfaction.
 It’s how we’re wired.

 Millennials are a good example of a ‘have it now’ generation.
 Born between 1980 and 2000, they are the first generation of digital natives, with access to all the information they need.

-On one hand, they have a world of financial information, education and advice at their fingertips.
+On the one hand, they have a world of financial information, education, and advice at their fingertips.
 And on the other, they may feel pressure to compare and compete with what they see on social media:

 It’s not a lack of education, information or professional advice that holds us back – it’s us.